Dallimberg/Data_Analyst_Portfolio/README.md

 ## Projects Overview

+### Sample Superstore Analysis – SQL
+Analyzed the Sample Superstore dataset using SQL to uncover business insights.

+SQL code for this project can be found in Sql_Project/Superstore_Analysis.sql.

+---

 ### Video Game Sales Analysis (SQL)
-Analyzed the global video game sales dataset (`vgsales.csv`) to understand:
+Analyzed the global video game sales dataset (`vgsales.csv`)
-- Sales trends by year, genre, and platform
-- Total and average sales per game
-- Regional market share
-- Top-selling games per year

 SQL code for this project can be found in `Sql_Project/vgsales_analysis.sql`.

 ---

 ###  Python Superstore Analysis
-Analyzed sales data using Python to uncover key business insights and trends.
+Analyzed the **same Sample Superstore dataset** used in SQL to uncover complementary insights.
 Tools used: Python (Pandas, Matplotlib), EDA and visualization.

 ---